EighteenZi/rocksdb_wiki/Two-Phase-Commit-Implementation.md

-In this document I will attempt to outline a general design approach for implementing Two Phase Commit (2PC) semantics for RocksDB and how this feature will be used by MyRocks.
+This document outlines the implementation of Two Phase Commit in rocksdb.

 ##### This project can be decomposed into five areas of focus: